Automatic Instagram Scheduling: Are you risking your account by using the wrong tool?

 No matter what those Automated tools are saying – they are directly breaking Instagrams Terms Of Service (TOS).

-To preserve the community they’ve built and grow an authentic user base, Instagram are firm with their decision to keep it a hands-on approach and frown upon bots and automation techniques.
+To preserve the community they’ve built and grown an authentic user base, Instagram is firm with their decision to keep it a hands-on approach and frown upon bots and automation techniques.

 It still means you can schedule your posts, but the actual ‘POSTING’ part must be done by yourself, on your own device.